91st Air Refueling Squadron: Air Refueling

 The 91st Air Refueling Squadron was activated at Barksdale Air Force Base as a Boeing KB-29 Superfortress air refueling squadron in April 1950.
 The squadron's parent 91st Strategic Reconnaissance Group was equipped with North American RB-45 Tornados.
 In the fall of 1950, the first air refueling of a jet bomber took place when a squadron Boeing KB-29P Superfortress refueled one of the group's Tornados.
 Over the next eighteen months, the 9lst developed equipment, techniques, and procedures for refueling jet bombers.
 The squadron performed the first night refueling and the first refueling performed in instrument weather conditions.
 However, Strategic Air Command (SAC) activated KB-29 squadrons faster than it acquired tankers, and the unit remained understrength through most of 1950 and 1951.

 After additional training with tankers, it moved to Lockbourne Air Force Base along with its parent 91st Strategic Reconnaissance Wing.
 It remained at Lockbourne until 1971 and began to fly worldwide air refueling operations.
 In 1953, the wing began to equip with Boeing RB-47 Stratojets and the squadron with Boeing KC-97 Stratofreighters.
 SAC had begun to include refueling in its war plans, and the squadron made frequent deployments with its KC-97s to forward locations, placing it ahead of the faster Boeing B-47 Stratojets it would refuel, and on their programmed route.
-During Operation Reflex deployments with the wing, the squadron's aircraft also served as transports, carrying extra air crew, support personnel, and spare parts.
+During deployments with the wing, the squadron's aircraft also served as transports, carrying extra air crew, support personnel, and spare parts.